A history of winning multi-million dollar awards

-- $4.3 million federal jury verdict against municipality in constitutional rights, Section 1983 case involving application of equal protection clause
+- $4.3 million federal jury verdict against a municipality in Section 1983 constitutional rights case involving application of the equal protection clause

 - $2 million federal jury verdict in a case involving claims of misrepresentation, silent fraud, and Chinese corporate espionage

-- $12 million in patent infringement settlements for research and development company
+- $12 million in patent infringement settlements for a research and development company

-- $16 million intellectual property settlement in international arbitration matter involving European trademark rights
+- $16 million intellectual property settlement in an international arbitration matter involving European trademark rights

-- Confidential settlement after two-week federal jury trial for Dallas Bankruptcy Trustee in corporate defamation matter
+- Confidential settlement after a two-week federal jury trial for Dallas Bankruptcy Trustee in a corporate defamation matter

-- Confidential settlement with Tier 1 auto supplier over patent infringement claims involving airbags
+- Confidential settlement with a Tier 1 auto supplier over patent infringement claims involving airbags

-- Confidential settlement with Japanese robotics manufacturer after trial began in Robinson-Patman antitrust claim by US distributor
+- Confidential settlement with a Japanese robotics manufacturer after trial began in a Robinson-Patman antitrust claim by a U.S. distributor

 - Confidential settlement with numerous Tier 1 US, Japanese, and European auto suppliers over safety technology patent infringement litigation

-- Appointed co-class counsel in an $46 million RICO pyramid scheme litigation; matter affirmed by en banc Fifth Circuit; case subsequently settled with $10 million awarded plaintiffs’ counsel
+- Appointed co-class counsel in a $46 million RICO pyramid scheme litigation; the matter was affirmed by en banc Fifth Circuit; case subsequently settled with $10 million awarded to plaintiffs’ counsel

-- Appointed class counsel in an $80 million RICO and securities pyramid scheme federal class action; case subsequently settled with $4.3 million awarded plaintiffs’ counsel
+- Appointed class counsel in an $80 million RICO and securities pyramid scheme federal class action; the case was subsequently settled with $4.3 million awarded to plaintiffs’ counsel

 - State Bar of Michigan